ddubson/dotnet-cookbook/content/creating-a-solution/adding-webapi-project.md

 dotnet sln GoodProduct.sln add src/GoodProduct.API/GoodProduct.API.csproj
 ```

-These commands will create a Web API .NET Core project in `src/GoodProduct.API` directory and bind them
+These commands will create a Web API .NET Core project in `src/GoodProduct.API`
-to the root Solution.
-Binding a project (aka adding a reference) will ensure the root Solution can coordinate
+directory and bind them to the root Solution.
+Binding a project (aka adding a
+  reference) will ensure the root Solution can coordinate
 each project's lifecycle, from running, building, and publishing.

 {{% notice note %}}
-The `Web API` part is just a template for a specific project purpose.
+The `webapi` part is just a template for a specific project purpose.
 In this case, .NET Core CLI creates a base
 .NET Core project with a web server ready to service API requests.
 [View a list of available templates with this command](/using-the-cli/#viewing-list-of-templates)
 {{% /notice %}}

 ### Test project

+Source and test projects are separated into their own respective directories in
+the .NET world, so no test code will be packaged into an artifact at the publish (aka package)
+stage of the development lifecycle.

 ```bash
 # Create a .NET Core xUnit Project